cloudmesh-community/book/chapters/cloud/virtualbox.md

 # Virtual Box {#s:virtualbox}

-For development purposes we recommend that you use for this class an Ubuntu virtual machine that you set up with the help of virtualbox.
-We recommend that you use the current version of ubuntu and do not install or reuse a version that you have set up years ago.
+For development purposes, we recommend that you use for this class an Ubuntu virtual machine that you set up with the help of virtualbox.
+We recommend that you use the current version of ubuntu and do not install or reuse a version that you set up years ago.

-As access to cloud resources requires some basic knowledge of linux and security we will restrict access to our cloud services to those that have demonstrated responsible use on their own computers.
-Naturally as it is your own computer you must make sure you follow proper security.
+As the access to cloud resources requires some basic knowledge of Linux and security, we will restrict access to our cloud services to those that have demonstrated responsible use on their own computers.
+Naturally, as it is your own computer, you must make sure you follow proper security.
 We have seen in the past students carelessly working with virtual machines and introducing security vulnerabilities on our clouds just because "it was not their computer."
-Hence, we will allow using of cloud resources only if you have demonstrated that you responsibly use a linux virtual machine on your own computer.
-Only after you have successfully used ubuntu in a virtual machine you will be allowed to use virtual machines on clouds.
+Hence, we will allow using of cloud resources only if you have demonstrated that you responsibly use a Linux virtual machine on your own computer.
+Only after you have successfully used ubuntu in a virtual machine, you will be allowed to use virtual machines on clouds.

-A *cloud drivers license test* will be conducted.
-Only after you pass it we wil let you gain access to the cloud infrastructure.
+A *cloud driver's license test* will be conducted.
+Only after you pass it we will let you gain access to the cloud infrastructure.
 We will announce this test.
 Before you have not passed the test, you will not be able to use the clouds.
-Furthermore, you do not have to ask us for join requests to cloud projects before you have not passed the test.
+Furthermore, you do not have to ask us to join requests to cloud projects before you have not passed the test.
 Please be patient.
 Only students enrolled in the class can get access to the cloud.

-If you however have access to other clouds yourself you are welcome to use the, However, be reminded that projects need to be reproducible, on our cloud.
+If you, however, have access to other clouds yourself you are welcome to use the, However, be reminded that projects need to be reproducible, on our cloud.
 This will require you to make sure a TA can replicate it.